benaziziasmae/School_District_Analysis/README.md

 - % Passing Math (The percentage of students that passed math.)
 - % Passing Reading (The percentage of students that passed reading.)
 - % Overall Passing (The percentage of students that passed math and reading.)

+And since some of the test scores from the 9th grade at Thomas High School are missing we want to take all of the scores from the high school so that it doesn't affect our overall numbers.

    *1-2 The school summary*